DataBiosphere/data-explorer-indexers/bigquery/deploy/README.md

 * Run indexer on GKE
   * If you are using the default [platinum_genomes dataset](https://github.com/DataBiosphere/data-explorer-indexers/tree/master/bigquery/config/platinum_genomes),
 don't forget to [copy to your project and set project IDs in facet_fields.csv](https://github.com/DataBiosphere/data-explorer-indexers/tree/master/bigquery#quickstart).
-  * Build, tag, and upload the base docker image to GCR:
+  * Build, tag, and upload the docker image to GCR:
     ```
     cd bigquery
     docker build -t gcr.io/PROJECT_ID/bq-indexer .